PaulinaCzarnota/Software-Engineering-1-Labs-2022-23/README.md

-This repository contains a collection of labs completed for the Software Engineering 1 course during my second year of Computer Science at TU Dublin.
+This repository contains a collection of labs completed for the Software Engineering 1 module during my second year of Computer Science at TU Dublin.
 Each lab focuses on different aspects of software design and engineering, utilizing various modeling techniques and programming practices.

 ## Lab Summaries